openmobilityfoundation/curb-data-specification/curbs/README.md

 Defines individual demarcated spaces within a Curb Zone.
 Important notes about Curb Spaces:

   - Curb Spaces may NOT overlap with other Curb Spaces
-  - Curb Spaces must be wholly contained within a single Curb Zone
+  - Curb Spaces must be wholly contained within or associated with a single Curb Zone
   - Unlike Zones, Spaces may be updated as needed, with a new `curb_space_id` being optionally assigned by the city

 A Curb Space is represented as a JSON object whose fields are as follows: